Thomas Y. Whitley, 1958–1979

 - Was president when Columbus State was named - for the first time - by U.S. News & World Report as one of the top 50 comprehensive public universities in the South.

-- Strengthened the university's relationship with Fort Benning, expanded CSU's online degree offerings, added NCAA and club sports, and helped develop an Honors College on campus.
+- Strengthened the university's relationship with Fort Moore, expanded CSU's online degree offerings, added NCAA and club sports, and helped develop an Honors College on campus.